mulberror/unnoted-melody/content/posts/little-problem-in-vercellive-mode/index.en.md

     enable: false
 ---

-## 1 Preface
+## Preface
-Continuing from the previous section, after roughly completing the setup of the DoIt blog, I deployed the blog using Vercel.
+Continuing from the previous section, after roughly completing the setup of the FixIt blog, I deployed the blog using Vercel.

 Vercel supports a Live mode that allows website owners to make real-time modifications, and any website accessed through Vercel will automatically enter this mode.

 <!--more-->

-## 2 Problems Encountered
+## Problems Encountered

 {{<figure src="/img/posts/little-problem-in-vercellive-mode/missing-of-js.webp" title="Some JS files failed to load" width="100%">}}